-Each school year, BASD builds three snow days into the district calendar.
+No "snow days" are built into the 2024-2025 district calendar.
 Beginning with the 2019-2020 school year, the Pennsylvania Department of Education (PDE) approved the use of Flexible Instruction Days (FID) as an alternate form of instruction in place of a day otherwise canceled due to inclement weather or a building emergency.
 Please visit PDE's website for full details regarding the program.
-BASD applied for the program beginning with the 2020-2021 school year and received approval from PDE for three years.

 The district believes that using a Flexible Instructional Day will allow students and teachers to continue the learning process while responding to a weather closure or emergency in an efficient manner.
 Flexible instruction allows students to complete classwork at home should a situation occur which would prevent normal operations in one school or throughout the district.
 Flexible instructional programs may be online, offline, or a combination of the two.
 PDE will count this as a full day of school.
-The District has been approved to use up to a maximum of five (5) FID for this school year.
-For the 2022-2023 school year, we can use up to eight inclement weather/building emergency days prior to adding additional days to the district calendar.